AndromedaIsComingg/DevOps-Projects-Darey.io/Project 5/README.md

 # INRODUCTION TO SHELL SCRIPTING AND USER INPUT

-Being familiar with the use of terminal from our experiences and previous projects, we could see that we carried out some tasks with certain commands which executed corresponding outputs.
+Being familiar with the use of terminal from our experiences and previous projects, we can see that we carried out some tasks with certain commands which executed corresponding outputs.

 Basically, the idea of shell scripting is to automate and execute repeatative tasks, for example, in a situation where we have to download a thousand different times from the web, this task can be executed using a script that will perform this repeatitive tasks.
 Bash is a dialeect of shell syntax called the Bourne shell.
 Bash scripts are usually a series of commands saved in a text file with a .sh extension